Skip to content

 REST API

-All API endpoints (except /login, /api/auth, and /api/version) require authentication via cookie or Bearer token.
+All API endpoints (except /login, /api/auth, /api/version, and /api/config) require authentication via cookie or Bearer token.

 Note